veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

 8. Save the page and run the application.

 ### Example
-Consider an insurance company which made a survey of its client located in different part of the country.
+Consider an insurance company which made a survey of its client located in different parts of the country.
 The number of clients in a particular area needs to be displayed on a country map using a bubble.
 For example,

 | Data/Area | X | Y | Radius of Circle |
 | :------: | :------: | :------: | :------: |